w3c/wai-wcag-quickref/README.md

 # How to Meet WCAG (Quick Reference)

 Like most of the WAI Website, the Quick Reference is a [Jekyll][0001] project, with a [Gulp][0002] component that creates JS & CSS.

+## Setup

+1. If you have never used Jekyll before: Follow the [Jekyll Installation Instructions](https://jekyllrb.com/docs/installation/) to install prerequisites
+2. Run `bundle install` in the repo's root folder

-Follow the [Jekyll Installation Instructions][0003] to install Jekyll.
-Unless you need to edit CSS or JS, you can ignore Gulp.
+Additionally, if you will need to edit CSS or JS:

+3. If you have never used Node.js before: [Install Node.js LTS](https://nodejs.org/en/download)
+4. Run `npm i` in the repo's root folder

+### Linux Troubleshooting

+If `bundle install` encounters an error while installing nokogiri, related to libxml2's `config.sub`:

+1. Install `pkg-config` and development files for libxml2 and libxslt (e.g. `libxml2-dev` and `libxslt-dev` on Debian or Ubuntu)
+1. Run `NOKOGIRI_USE_SYSTEM_LIBRARIES=1 bundle install`

 ## Data